isomerpages/nlb-biblioasia/_holding-area/How the CPF Scheme Came to Be.md

 “Govt Backs Progs’ ‘Funds Bill’,” _Singapore Standard_, 18 June 1952, 2.
 (From NewspaperSG); “Central Provident Fund Bill: 2nd Reading,” B198.

-“Trade Unions ‘In the Dark’,” _Straits Time_s, 30 May 1951, 4.
-(From NewspaperSG)

-“Central Provident Fund Bill: 2nd Reading,” B199.

-“Provident Fund Plan Is Tabled,” _Singapore Standard_, 21 October 1953, Page 9.
-(From NewspaperSG)

-G.T.
-Boon, “Provident Fund Gets a Big Welcome,” _Singapore Free Press_, 1 December 1953, 12.
-(From NewspaperSG)

-“Provident Fund Gets a Big Welcome.”&nbsp;

-“Hurry Along Those Forms, Firms Urged,” _Straits Times_, 30 March 1955, 2; “They Will Run the Big Fund,” _Straits Times_, 29 January 1954, 4.
-(From NewspaperSG)

-“Provident Fund Is Put Off,” _Straits Times_, 29 April 1955, 5; “Scheme Hold Up Affects 15,000,” _The Straits Times_, 13 May 1955, 12.
-(From NewspaperSG); Colin Cheong, _Saving for Our Retirement: 50 Years of CPF_ (Singapore: SNP Editions, 2005), 22–23.
-(From National Library, Singapore, call no. RSING 368.40095957 CHE)

-“Provident Fund Will Commence on July 1,” _Indian Daily Mail_, 12 May 1955, 4.
-(From NewspaperSG)

-“Sir Sydney Will Explore Welfare State,” _Straits Times_, 22 November 1955, 7.
-(From NewspaperSG); _Report of the Central Provident Fund Study Group_, 4–5; Low and Aw, _Housing a Healthy, Educated and Wealthy Nation Through the CPF_, 15–16.

-“Dole and Health Service Planned for Workers,” _Straits Budget_, 27 October 1955, 17.
-(From NewspaperSG); _Report of the Central Provident Fund Study Group_, 5–6; Low and Aw, _Housing a Healthy, Educated and Wealthy Nation Through the CPF_, 16–17.

-Committee on Minimum Standards of Livelihood, _Report of the Committee on Minimum Standards of Livelihood_ (Singapore: Government Printing Office, 1957), 43.
-(From National Library, Singapore, call no. RCLOS 331.2 SIN \[RFL\])&nbsp;

-International Labour Office, _Report to the Government of Singapore on Social Security Measures_ (Singapore: Government Printing Office, 1957), 33.
-(From National Library, Singapore, call no. RCLOS 368.40095957 INT)&nbsp;